sh1boot/madlib123/README.md

 Part of what made me press ahead with this idea was the hypothesis that less might really be more as far as tarpit content goes.
-That clumsily-formed, repetitive, and distinctly puerile content would be more problematic as training data than something competently formed by more complex models.
+That clumsily-formed, repetitive, and distinctly puerile content could be more problematic as training data than something competently formed by more complex models.
+In all likelihood I have failed to understand the proprietary filters that such developers use to curate data; but at a minimum this is more chaff to slow the filters down.

+The other advantage is raw bandwidth.
+This technique delivers terabytes of data per hour.

 I've seen a few other projects which do things different ways, but CloudFlare offers a bit of free edge-based run-time so I thought I'd see